1. Home »

-A Montana last will and testament allows the testator to instruct how their estate should be distributed after death.
-It names the parties inheriting the estate’s assets and funds, and ensures it is handled by a trusted individual of their choosing.
-The document may include instructions regarding the care of any dependents and their funeral.
+A Montana last will and testament allows state residents to instruct how their estate should be distributed after death.
+It names the parties inheriting the estate’s assets and funds, and it lists the trusted individual assigned to handle administration.
+The document may also include instructions for the care of minor children and funeral arrangements.

 One must be at least 18 years old and of sound mind to create a will.[1]